abhishekkamyani/data-science/README.md

 ---

-# Data Preprocessing and Cleaning Process
+# Data Preprocessing and its techniques

-Data preprocessing is a crucial step in data science and machine learning, ensuring that raw data is transformed into a structured and meaningful format.
-It involves several steps to handle missing values, remove noise, and prepare data for analysis.
+Data preprocessing is the process of cleaning, transforming, and preparing raw data before feeding it into a machine learning model.
+It ensures that the data is structured, consistent, and suitable for analysis.

-## Steps in Data Preprocessing and Cleaning
+## Data Preprocessing techniques

-### 1. Data Collection
-- Gather data from multiple sources such as databases, APIs, web scraping, IoT devices, and surveys.
-- Ensure data is in a usable format (CSV, JSON, SQL tables, etc.).

-### 2. Data Cleaning
+### 1. Data Cleaning
 This step ensures that data is accurate, consistent, and free from errors.

 #### a) Handling Missing Values